-An employee alleging illegal discrimination has the right to bypass the internal agency grievance procedure, including mediation, and appeal directly to the Office of Administration Hearings.
-In order to appeal to the Commission, the employee must file a petition for a contested case hearing alleging discrimination within 30 calendar days after receiving notice of the alleged discriminatory action.
+An employee alleging illegal discrimination has the right to bypass the internal agency grievance procedure, including mediation, and appeal directly to the State Personnel Commission.
+In order to appeal to the Commission, the employee must file a petition for a contested case hearing alleging discrimination with the Office of Administrative Hearings within 30 calendar days after receiving notice of the alleged discriminatory action.